esp-rs/book/src/application-development/alloc.md

 | `0x0002_0000`    | **Reserved**    | ROM-reserved gap (unusable)              |
 | `0x0003_0000`    | **DRAM**        | Usable RAM — stack, static vars, heap    |

+> ⚠️ **Note**: This table does not contain information about the actual memory layout of the chip and serves as a demonstration of memory non-contiguity.

 On chips with non-contiguous memory, `cfg` options can be used to control where memory is placed.
 This also allows accessing RAM that is otherwise unavailable, such as memory occupied by the 2nd stage bootloader.
 For supported chips, regions like `.dram2_uninit` can be used as additional heap memory, optimizing available resources.

 ```rust